Statistical inference of random graphs with a surrogate likelihood function: Discussion

 In Section \ref{sub:comparison_with_OSE}, we have seen that the one-step estimator also corresponds to the maximizer of an approximate likelihood function, but it has a worse approximation quality than the proposed surrogate likelihood near the oracle maximum likelihood estimator.
 Surprisingly, under a framework of generalized estimating equations proposed by \cite{xie-wu-2022-ea-spn}, the gradients of both the surrogate log-likelihood function and the approximate log-likelihood function associated with the one-step estimator can be viewed as some generalized estimating equations that take advantage of the likelihood function information.
-This intuition conforms to the fact that the estimators based on approximation of likelihood are asymptotically equivalent up to the first order.
-However, we have also found in some finite sample problems that the maximum surrogate likelihood estimator outperforms the one-step estimator.
-This difference may be caused by the difference in higher order terms, which is an interesting topic that we defer to future research.
+This intuition conforms to the fact that the estimators based on the approximation of likelihood are asymptotically equivalent up to the first order.
+We have also found in some finite sample problems that the maximum surrogate likelihood estimator outperforms the one-step estimator, which can be explained by the difference of their $O(n^{-1})$ bias.
+However, a more systematic way to study the performance difference of these two estimators requires the analysis of $O(n^{-3/2})$ mean-squared errors by following the spirit of \cite{PFANZAGL19781} and \cite{https://doi.org/10.1111/j.1468-0262.2004.00482.x}, which in turn requires the analysis of $O(n^{-3/2})$ behavior of the ASE beyond \cite{xie2024higher}.
+This is an interesting direction that we defer to future research.